ocupop/dart4web/src/_codelabs/ng2/5-piratenameservice.md

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* Using the `show` keyword, you can import only the classes, functions, or properties that you need.
+* The `show` keyword lets you import only the classes, top-level functions, or top-level variables that you need.

 * `Random` provides a random number generator.

-* The `angular2/core.dart` library defines the injectable annotation that you are adding in the next step.
+* The `angular2/core.dart` library gives you access to the `Injectable` class that you'll add next.

 </div></div>